Table of Contents

-Unless you are planning to guzzle directly from the bottle, investing in wine glasses may be a good idea.
-Sure, you could use those little water glasses leftover from college.
-Or you could fashion a clay drinking mug as the ancient Romans did.
-Terracotta modiolus anyone?
+Unless you plan to guzzle directly from the bottle, investing in wine glasses is a good idea.
+Sure, you could use those little water glasses leftover from college, or you could fashion a clay drinking mug as the ancient Romans did.
+Terracotta modiolus, anyone?

 It’s probably smarter to take the plunge and invest in proper glassware.
-This guide will help you pick the best glasses for you, as well as avoid some common mistakes.
+This guide will help you pick the best glasses for you and avoid some common mistakes.

 Anatomy of a Wine Glass

 A wine glass has one basic job: to maximize the pleasure of drinking.
 Like all good tools, it should get the job done easily with a minimum amount of fuss.
-Let’s get into the parts of the glass to see how they create the ideal wine delivery system.
+Let’s explore the parts of the glass to see how they create the ideal wine delivery system.

 The Stem